An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Introduction

-Thanks to its declarative and expressive language, the rich support for needs such as aggregates, optimization, and preference handling, and by the availability of efficient solvers, ASP is highly popular and widely used beyond AI in Computer Science and other fields to solve a variety of problems such as combinatorial optimisation, logical reasoning, planning, and data integration to name a few \cite{schaub2018special}, with growing use in industry \cite{rajaratnam2023solving}.
-Moreover, recent work shows the potential of ASP for neuro-symbolic AI \cite{rader25survey} and aiding Large Language Models in reasoning \cite{kareem2024using,DBLP:journals/corr/abs-2302-03780}.
+Thanks to its declarative and expressive language, the rich support for features such as aggregates, optimisation, and preference handling, and by the availability of efficient solvers, ASP is highly popular and widely used beyond AI in Computer Science and other fields.
+It has been used to solve a variety of problems such as combinatorial optimisation, logical reasoning, planning, bioinformatics, and data integration to name a few \cite{schaub2018special}, with growing use in industry \cite{rajaratnam2023solving}.
+Moreover, recent work shows the potential of ASP for neuro-symbolic AI \cite{rader25survey,shakarian2023neuro} and aiding Large Language Models in reasoning \cite{kareem2024using,DBLP:journals/corr/abs-2302-03780}.

-The liberty in declarative specification without explicit control flow and multiple model building raises the issue to aid users in following the reasoning mechanism of ASP.
+Given that an ASP program is a declarative specification without explicit control flow, users might have issues following the underlying reasoning mechanisms, i.e., why a certain result was returned by the solver.
 Several tools and theories for explainability in ASP exist and continue to be investigated.
-Explanation concepts not only differ in what kind of answer they provide, but also in what kind of setting they operate in.
+Those explanation concepts not only differ in what kind of answer they provide, but also in what kind of setting they operate in.
 A previous landmark survey on explanations in ASP \cite{DBLP:journals/tplp/FandinnoS19} focuses on the questions of why a certain atom is (not) in a given answer set and why no answer set can be computed.
-However, from an XAI perspective scenarios where an ASP user finds themselves with a question about the behaviour of the ASP system, are more diverse than these plain settings.
+However, from an XAI perspective scenarios, where an ASP user finds themselves with a question about the behaviour of the ASP system, are more diverse than these plain settings.

-In this survey, we overview the types of explanations that may arise in ASP and show how they are covered by existing ASP explanation approaches.
+In this survey, we provide an overview of the types of explanations that may arise in ASP and show how they are covered by existing ASP explanation approaches.
 Specifically:

 \begin{myitemize} \item By taking an XAI perspective, we structure our survey along Local vs.\ Global explanations, distinguishing explanations for computed answer sets and explanations over the general behaviour of the given program. \item We identify a comprehensive list of typical user questions.
 While some of them can be natively addressed by existing methods, some cannot.
-Thus we show how they can be reduced to other questions where explanations are possible.
+Thus, we show how they can be reduced to other questions where explanations are possible.

 \nop{ While explanations in ASP was the topic of a previous survey~\cite{DBLP:journals/tplp/FandinnoS19}, the authors only considered two contexts of explanations in ASP: (1) the user obtained an answer set and wants to inquire why an atom is (not) contained in it, and (2) they obtained no answer set at all.
 In addition to these questions, we investigate further questions and how they are addressed.
 Although some considered questions are not directly addressed in the literature, we discuss how to transform the questions into ones that can be handled by the existing tools. } \item Naturally, we cover approaches and tools that were not available for \citeauthor{DBLP:journals/tplp/FandinnoS19}'s survey.